Bella Hadid Takes a Tumble in Stiletto Boots Stamped "For Walking"

 These boots were made for ... tripping?
 Bella Hadid learned the hard way on Tuesday night that Off-White’s thigh-high “For Walking” boots might not always be the easiest to walk in.

 The model was out with Kendall Jenner and Hailey Baldwin to celebrate a friend’s birthday at N.Y.C.’s Cipriani Downtown.
-At the beginning of the night, Hadid looked demure in an off-the-shoulder long-sleeve black minidress paired with a tiny black and white shoulder bag and a pair of thigh-high black stiletto boots made by cool-girl brand Off White with “For Walking” written down the side.
-She accessorized with layered gold necklaces, hoop earrings, and statement bangles for the fun night out.
+At the beginning of the night, Hadid looked demure in an off-the-shoulder long-sleeve black minidress (shop a similar style here) paired with a tiny black and white shoulder bag and a pair of thigh-high black stiletto boots made by cool-girl brand Off White with “For Walking” written down the side.
+She accessorized with layered gold necklaces, Bonheur Jewelry hoop earrings ($92; bonheurjewelry.com), and statement bangles for the fun night out.

 But her exit from Cipriani wasn’t as graceful as her entrance.
 The supermodel took a tumble down the stairs as she left the club, proving that those boots may not be as easy to walk in as advertised.